nodejs/corepack/README.md

   not to lookup on the remote registry for the latest version of the selected package manager.

+- `COREPACK_ENABLE_EXPLICIT_VALIDATION_BEFORE_DOWNLOAD` can be set to `0` to
+  prevent Corepack from asking for validation before downloading software from the network, or on the contrary set to `1` to force Corepack to ask for explicit consent.
+By default, Corepack will ask for explicit consent only when Corepack is used implicitly (i.e. `corepack pnpm …` won't ask for explicit consent, `pnpm …` would).

 - `COREPACK_ENABLE_NETWORK` can be set to `0` to prevent Corepack from accessing the network (in which case you'll be responsible for hydrating the package manager versions that will be required for the projects you'll run, using